Influenza (Flu) Vaccine

 Read the emotional real-life stories of parents who lost their children to pertussis in our Personal Stories section.
 We are forever grateful to these families for sharing their stories and advocating for Tdap vaccination during pregnancy, which was not yet available to them at the time of their loss.

 Important: Getting the influenza and Tdap vaccines during your pregnancy is very important and will provide your baby with some early protection against flu and whooping cough.
-However, the antibodies you pass to your baby will only give him short-term protection.
-It is very important for your baby to get vaccines on time so he can start building his or her own protection against these serious diseases.
+However, the antibodies you pass to your baby will only give her or him short-term protection.
+It is very important for your baby to get vaccines on time so he or she can start building his or her own protection against these serious diseases.

 - Vaccines and Pregnancy handout (Vaccinate Your Family)